open-traffic-generator/ixia-c/docs/hello-snappi.md

 The snappi API documentation linked above will always point to API version **v0.4.12**.
 To use a different API version instead:

-* Open this link("https://github.com/open-traffic-generator/snappi/releases/download/v0.4.25/models-release") after replacing the snappi version currently installed on client to identify API version.
+* Identify API version by opening <a href="https://github.com/open-traffic-generator/snappi/releases/download/v0.4.25/models-release">this link</a> in a browser and replacing **v0.4.25** in URL with intended snappi version.

 * Open <a href="https://redocly.github.io/redoc/?url=https://github.com/open-traffic-generator/models/releases/download/v0.4.12/openapi.yaml">this link</a> in a browser after replacing **v0.4.12** in URL with intended API version.